apache/doris/docs/en/docs/data-operate/update-delete/partial-update.md

 # Partial Update

+## Overview

+To perform partial column updates on your table, Doris provides two models: the Unique Key model and the Aggregate Key model.

+### Unique Key Model

-Doris's default data write semantics are whole-row Upsert.
+Doris's Unique Key Model provides default whole-row Upsert  semantics.
 Before version 2.0, if users wanted to update certain columns of some rows, they could only use the `UPDATE` command.
 However, due to the granularity of locks in read-write transactions, the `UPDATE` command is not suitable for high-frequency data write scenarios.
 Therefore, in version 2.0, we introduced support for partial column updates in the Unique Key model.

 > Note:
 >
 > 1. Partial update are only supported in the Unique Key Merge-on-Write implementation in version 2.0.0.
 > 2. Version 2.0.2 introduces support for performing partial column updates using `INSERT INTO`.
-> 3. Version 2.1.0 will bring support for partial column updates in the Unique Key model's Merge-on-Read implementation.
 > 4. Version 2.1.0 will offer more flexible column updates, as described in the "Usage Limitations" section below.

+### Aggregate Key Model

+Aggregate Key tables are primarily used in pre-aggregation scenarios rather than data update scenarios.
+However, column updates can also be achieved by setting the aggregation function to `REPLACE_IF_NOT_NULL`.

 ## Applicable scenarios